 Mac users have an option called Time Machine that automatically back ups data to an external hard drive.
 PC users can configure a similar setup with an external hard drive and software.

 For portability, consider using a USB flash drive as a secondary backup device.
 Newer computers offer USB ports, and many also have an SSD card slot for a CompactFlash or SmartMedia card.
 Note that media cards work well in a pinch, but overall aren’t as economical as the USB flash drive.
-See the chart below for a comparison of portable drive options.

 If you like to archive photos on DVDs or CDs, you’ll need special software that burns the files to the disc for this kind of storage.
 As technology changes, though, be sure to migrate your files to current media.
 Just as recordable CDs replaced floppy disks, USB flash drives and hard drives with ever-lower prices are replacing CDs and DVDs.
 Today, computers produced without CD or DVD drives are increasingly common, and you want to be able to retrieve your files years down the road.